 Creating a new item manually

-Every roadmap created from scratch starts out with three default fields in the Items Table: Items, Description, and Date.
+Every roadmap created from scratch starts out with two default fields in the Items Table: Items and Date.
 Although you can create a new item just by filling in the Items field with the item's name, you won't get much out of your roadmap if you don't complete the other fields.

 Create and add the item to the Items Table